 See Figure 4.3.4-3 below, which visualizes the FEMA-designated flood hazard areas for Fort Bend County.
+To view the flood hazard area for individual jurisdictions, refer to Section 9, Jurisdictional Annexes.

 Riverine Flooding

 Fort Bend County lies completely within the Brazos River basin.
 The Brazos River runs west to southeast in this area along the northeast boundary, through the center of the County, and exits on the east boundary.
 Some local waterbodies include Bessies Creek as well as multiple lakes: Fulshear, Triangle, Smithers, Worthington, and Frost.
 There are additional, non-named bodies of water along the border with Harris County, where residential areas have been constructed (Texas Water Development Board n.d.).